The Firefighter Aptitude Test – FACT (OFAI), CPS, NFST, OS (Gledhill Shaw)

 Follow the recommended techniques for answering multiple-choice questions.

-Career coaches can assist you on your journey to become a firefighter by helping you navigate the various practice tests, firefighter aptitude study manuals, and guide you through the specifics of each style of firefighter recruitment testings.
+Career coaches can assist you on your journey to become a firefighter by helping you navigate the various practice tests, firefighter aptitude study manuals, and guide you through the specifics of each style of firefighter recruitment testing.

 On the other hand, due to the cost of applying to various departments, it should be noted that this can prove to be expensive.
 It's recommended you take the time to practice before using this method.